EdwinVW/dapr-workshop/Assignment03/step-by-step-java.md

    > This enables you to get to the raw JSON in the request.

-1. Add the following code in the body of the method to extract the `SpeedingViolation` data from the event:
+1. Add the following code in the body of the method to extract the `SpeedingViolation` data from the event, just before the call to `violationProcessor.processSpeedingViolation`:

    ```java
    var data = event.get("data");